rishipalb/FDA_recall/README.md

 ## API_KEY
 The ‘page’ UPC search uses RapidAPI access to enable ‘Edamam Food Database’.
 Ensure you enter your personal API_KEY=“PASSKEY” for the application to work as expected.
 Also, ensure to keep you personal API_KEY private and not share or make it public.
 One way is to make a .env file and enable .gitignore to prevent the .env file from being committed to the gitHub repository.
 A dummy .env is made available in the repository.

+# Streamlit App
+The Streamlit app is hosted at: https://rishipalb-fda-recall-search-options-ji0qbs.streamlit.app/